jgivc/fetchtracker/README.md

 2. If the folder does not contain a `description.md` file (configurable via `desc_filename`), the default template (`index_template` or built-in) is used.
 3. If the folder contains both a `template.html` (configurable via `template_filename`) and a `description.md`, the content from `description.md` is converted from Markdown and inserted into `template.html`.
 4. If the folder only contains `description.md`, it is converted and inserted into the default template (`md_template` or built-in).

+> **Please note**: Pages are generated from templates only once during the indexing process.
+Consequently, download counters need to be loaded separately (e.g., via JavaScript).
+The default templates already include the necessary code to fetch these counters.
+You can find examples in the `internal/adapter/fsadapter/templates` directory.
+Be sure to add similar code to your custom templates if you want to display download counts.

 ### Using Markdown